cucumber/common/docs/hooks.md

 # Hooks

 Cucumber provides a number of hooks which allow us to run blocks at various points in the Cucumber test cycle.
 You can define them anywhere in your support or step definition layers, using the methods `Before` and `After`.
-Hooks are global by default, meaning they run for every scenario in your features.
-If you want them to run for just certain scenarios, you need to tag those scenarios and then use a [tagged hook](hooks.md#tagged-hooks).
+Hooks are global by default, meaning they run for every scenario in your `features`.
+If you want them to run for just certain scenarios, you need to tag those scenarios and then use a [tagged hook](#tagged-hooks).

 ## Scenario hooks

+### Before hooks

 `Before` hooks will be run before the first step of each scenario.
 They will run in the same order of which they are registered.

 {% codetabs name="Ruby", type="rb" -%}
 Before do
-  # Do something before each scenario.
-end
+  puts "About to start the scenario" end
 {%- language name="Java", type="java" -%}
   {% raw %}